Testing is available for people with symptoms.

 - Skin rashes or discoloration of fingers or toes.

 Children have similar symptoms to adults, but are less likely to have fever, shortness of breath or cough.
 COVID-19 causes mild illness in the majority of cases in children.
+Infants under three months of age with a fever or symptoms of COVID-19 should be assessed by a health care provider.

 While anyone can get tested, some symptoms can also be signs of other conditions or medical issues and you may need to seek medical care.
 If you are unsure whether to seek medical care or get tested, contact your health care provider, call 8-1-1 or use the BC COVID-19 Self-Assessment Tool